Secret State Police Operations in Cold War Czechoslovakia

-"Jandečková pulls back the curtain to give us a glimpse of the inner workings of Communist Czechoslovakias secret police in connection both with the false border operation Kamen and the mysterious circumstances surrounding the death of Foreign Minister Jan Masaryk.
+"Jandečková pulls back the curtain to give us a glimpse of the inner workings of Communist Czechoslovakia’s secret police in connection both with the false border operation ‘Kamen’ and the mysterious circumstances surrounding the death of Foreign Minister Jan Masaryk.
 A fascinating study that enhances our understanding of this tragic period."

-"This study is a meticulously researched and convincingly argued masterpiece.
+"With this book Václava Jandečková emerges as a star among historians of Cold War intelligence operations.
+Combing her analytical skills with deep understanding of Czech history, she has mapped out the scandalous Operation KAMEN and its many dimensions in astonishing detail.
+This study is a meticulously researched and convincingly argued masterpiece.
 It is also immensely readable and full of fascinating depictions of the personalities involved.
-It is a marvelous piece of work, a major contribution to our understanding of the early postwar years of the Cold War."
-Igor Lukes, Pardee School of Global Studies, Boston University
+It is a marvelous piece of work, a major contribution to our understanding of the early postwar years of the Cold War.
+I can’t recommend it highly enough."

 Václava Jandečková is an independent researcher, a co-founder of the Association for Research of Communist Crimes, member of the International PEN Club (Czech Centre) and a graduate in international relations.